Polymega: History

 The consoles were assembled in Myanmar, where protests took place during 2021, causing another delay in the Polymega's release.
 The COVID-19 pandemic was also a factor for the delay.
 The console was eventually released worldwide on September 12, 2021, fulfilling pre-orders made prior to May 2020.
 Some units arrived in Japan a day early.
 The console retails for $450, while Element Modules – plug-ins which support cartridge games – retail for $80.

+In February 2023, Playmaji announced plans to eventually launch the Polymega App, a free application allowing users to play their saved games on a personal computer.
+The company also plans to launch a paid subscription service known as Polymega XL, offering additional features for the Polymega App such as cheat codes and cloud access to game libraries.
+Because modern computers often lack a disc drive, Playmaji intends to release the Polymega Remix, an external disc drive powered by USB that also offers cartridge support.

+In July 2023, Playmaji announced a partnership with Atari, which became a minority investor.
+The deal would help Playmaji with its backlog of Polymega pre-orders; those dating to 2021 were expected to be shipped by the end of 2023.
+Also under the partnership, the Polymega App and Remix will be compatible with the modern Atari VCS console.

 Hardware

-The Polymega runs on a Coffee Lake processor.
+The Polymega runs on an Intel Coffee Lake S processor.
 It has Wi-Fi and Ethernet capability, and uses HDMI with an output of 1080p.

 The console's default controller resembles a DualShock 4, and is compatible with all modules.
 It can be used wirelessly or plugged into the console via microUSB.
 Playmaji also produces a lineup of classic controllers for each module, featuring a design similar to their original counterparts.
 Controllers produced for the original consoles are compatible with the Polymega's modules.
 Likewise, each module's classic controllers can be used with the original consoles.
 Third-party USB controllers can also be used on the Polymega, including the Xbox 360 controller.

 Playmaji worked with Sinden Technology to create a Polymega light gun, the Retro Gun Controller, which is designed to work with HD televisions.
+It is expected to release by mid-2024.